-This Vegan Crockpot Quinoa and Black Bean Chili needs only 10 minutes prep then right into the crockpot!
+This Vegan Crockpot Chili is made with quinoa and black beans, needs only 10 minutes prep then right into the crockpot!
 It results in a thick, filling and delicious chili.

 Before I get into how delicious this was and how I ate it for days on end, might I mention, it finally happened: I started planning the wedding!!
 After what seemed like a pretty daunting list of tasks, I got a planner, bound it, and my maid of honour and I started planning earlier this week.
 I’ve got to say, watching marathons on Say Yes To The Dress for years did not prepare me for the amount of work that has to be done in planning a wedding!
 Of course it’s all fun and exciting but I completely understand why this is a full time job now.